sassman/t-rec-rs/crates/osd-flash/README.md

-# skylight-osd
+# osd-flash

-On-screen display overlays for macOS using the private SkyLight framework.
+On-screen display (OSD) flash indicators for various platforms.

 This crate provides a simple API for creating overlay windows that appear above all other content, similar to macOS system notifications or the screenshot flash indicator.

+## Backends

+- **skylight** (macOS): Uses Apple's private SkyLight framework for overlay windows that appear above all other content, including fullscreen apps.

 ## Features